Michael4170/Overwatch-Server-Admin-Toolkit/Commands.md

 Refused if you cannot target them (equal or higher tier), or if their UID cannot be resolved.
-In Workbench the ban applies for the session but is **not saved** — the reply tells you so.
+In Workbench the ban applies for the session but is **not saved** — the reply says so.

 ### `unban` — `!ow unban [uid|name]`
 Lifts a ban.
-Tries an exact UID first, then falls back to a unique name match against the stored ban records.
+Tries an exact UID first, then a unique name match against the stored ban records.
 An ambiguous name lists the matches rather than guessing.

 ```
 !ow unban a1b2c3d4-1111-2222-3333-444455556666